danswer-ai/danswer/CONTRIBUTING.md

 - Note: If you don't have the `zip` utility, you will need to install it prior to running the above

 The first time running Danswer, you will also need to run the DB migrations for Postgres.
-After the first time, this is no longer required.
+After the first time, this is no longer required unless the DB models change.
 Navigate to `danswer/backend` and with the venv active, run:
 ```bash
 alembic upgrade head